Yaomister/web-design-club/session-0-setup/content/README.md

 4. Auto Rename Tag - Jun Han

 In addition to these, you can add a theme and icon pack to your VS code

+## Terminal

+From now on, we will be using the terminal for creating folders and files (it's faster)

+Some Useful Commands:

+`pwd` - Find out the location/name of the folder currently opened in your terminal window.
+`cd folder-name` - Change directory.
+Allows you to move in your disk from one location to another.
+`cd ..` - Move back to the parent folder.
+`mkdir new-folder` - Create a new folder.

+## Git

+## Node & Npm